Working with Stories

 Filters

-Two dropdown filters sit above the status tabs:
+Two dropdowns sit above the status tabs:

 Epics are grouped under their phase in the list view — there's no separate epic filter, but each phase section has its own "all epics / specific epic" selector you can use inline.